BILS/reformatKML/README.md

 DESCRIPTION:

-    Reformat kml files to Stephan's output format.
+    Reformat kml files to Stephan's output format (see publication reference in NOTES below).

     Reads file name(s) from standard in, prints to new file(s) with file ending ".new.kml".

     Example output: